usnistgov/dioptra/docs/source/reference/dioptra-components/entrypoints-reference.rst

 Required Attributes
 ~~~~~~~~~~~~~~~~~~~

-.. _reference-entrypoints-optional-attributes:

 - **Name**: (string) The display name for the Entrypoint.
 - **Group**: (integer ID) The Group that owns this Experiment and controls access permissions.
-- **Task Graph**: (YAML string) The task graph for entrypoint, which as a YAML-formatted string that defines the core workflow (technically, a Directed Acyclical Graph).
+- **Task Graph**: (YAML string) The Task Graph for the entrypoint, which is a YAML-formatted string that defines the core workflow (technically, a Directed Acyclic Graph, or DAG).
 Composed of function task invocations and their input arguments.
 (See: :ref:`Task Graph Syntax Requirements <reference-entrypoints-task-graph-syntax>`)

+.. _reference-entrypoints-optional-attributes:

 Optional Attributes
 ~~~~~~~~~~~~~~~~~~~

 - **Description**: (string, optional) A text description of the Entrypoint's purpose or scope.
 Defaults to empty.
 - **Plugins**: (list of Plugin IDs, optional) A list of Plugin containers to attach to the entrypoint - the associated Plugin Function Tasks are then made available to the Entrypoint Task Graph.
 Defaults to empty.
 (See: :ref:`Plugins Reference <reference-plugins>`)
-- **Artifact Plugins**:  (list of Plugin IDs, optional) A list of Plugin containers to attach to the entrypoint - the associated Plugin Artifact Tasks are then made available to the Artifact Output Task Graph.
+- **Artifact Plugins**:  (list of Plugin IDs, optional) A list of Plugin containers to attach to the entrypoint - the associated Plugin Artifact Tasks are then made available to the Artifact Output Graph.
 Defaults to empty.
 (See: :ref:`Plugins Reference <reference-plugins>`)
-- **Parameters**: (list of Dicts, optional) Global parameters that can be used in the Entrypoint Task Graph and Artifact Task Graph.
+- **Parameters**: (list of Dicts, optional) Global parameters that can be used in the Entrypoint Task Graph and Artifact Output Graph.
 Each Parameter has a type and can optionally have a default value.
 Parameter values are set at Job runtime.
 Defaults to empty.
     - **Name** (string) The Name of the Entrypoint Parameter, used to access the Parameter in the Task Graphs
     - **Type** (Plugin Parameter Type ID) The type for the parameter, used for type validation.
 (See: :ref:`Plugin Parameter Types <reference-plugin-parameter-types>`)
     - **Default Value** (String, Optional) An optional default value for the parameter which can be overwritten during job execution.
 Gets type converted during job execution time.
-- **Artifact Parameters**: (list of Dicts, optional) Global objects, loaded from disk at Job execution, can be used in the Entrypoint Task Graph and Artifact Task Graph.
+- **Artifact Parameters**: (list of Dicts, optional) Global objects, loaded from disk at Job execution, can be used in the Entrypoint Task Graph and Artifact Output Graph.
 User selects which specific artifact snapshot to load into the Artifact Parameter at Job Runtime.
 Defaults to empty.
     - **Name** (string) The Name of the Artifact Parameter, used to access the Object(s) in the Task Graphs
     - **Output Parameters** (List of Outputs) List of outputs that the deserialize method of an artifact task is expected to produce
 - **Artifact Output Graph**: (YAML string, optional) A YAML-formatted string that defines the artifact serialization logic.
 Artifact Tasks referenced in the Artifact Output Graph are called once the main Task Graph execution is completed.
 Defaults to empty.
 (See: :ref:`Artifact Output Graph Syntax Requirements <reference-entrypoints-artifact-output-graph-syntax>`)